 CEBS Compliant Listing

 The CEBS Compliance program recognizes and honors CEBS graduates who expand their industry knowledge and expertise to best administer or advise the benefit plans they serve.

 Introduced in 2013, the purpose of CEBS Compliance is in keeping with the global reputation of excellence and the high academic standards of the Wharton School of the University of Pennsylvania and Dalhousie University in Halifax, Nova Scotia.
 Compliance contributes to the integrity of the CEBS program and those who hold the designation.

 CEBS Compliance is defined as 30 credits over two calendar years.
-Below are the CEBS graduates who have successfully completed the requirements to be recognized as CEBS Compliant.
+Below are the CEBS graduates who have successfully met the standard to be recognized as CEBS Compliant.
 By participating, these individuals reaffirm their commitment to lifelong learning and professional growth.
 CEBS Compliance ensures the CEBS designation—and the collective industry knowledge it represents—remains visible and strong.

 This web listing represents the most current listing of CEBS-Compliant CEBS designees and is updated regularly.

 Are you a CEBS graduate?
 Don’t see your name here?